 Before a myelogram, tell your doctor if you:

-Arrange to have someone take you home and stay with you
+Arrange to have someone take you home and stay with you after the test.

 How It Is Done